thetron/stately_scopes/README.md

-I've found that when developing Rails apps, I tend to almost always pair each scope with an instance method which returns a boolean indicating whether the object is included inside that scope.
+I've found that when developing Rails apps, I tend to almost always pair each scope with an instance method which returns a boolean indicating whether the object is included inside a given scope.

-This gem simply automatically creates that method for you.
+This gem simply automates that method creation for you.
 Nothing super fancy, and you might consider replacing the state methods with your own, more efficient, implementations - but it's great for early stages of development, or providing a comparative case for unit tests.